DiyaArun/DA623_Project/README.md

-# 🧾 Barcode Recognition & Product Recognition
+# 🧾 Barcode Recognition & Product Interpretation

 This project combines **barcode decoding**, **product lookup**, and **semantic product search** using the [Open Food Facts](https://world.openfoodfacts.org/) dataset.
 Users can upload barcode images to retrieve nutritional info, or enter natural language queries to find matching food products.
 The system is built with `pyzbar`, `sentence-transformers`, and `FastAPI`.